-The killjoys may be right in telling us that we should avoid them, but on a few points they have already been proven wrong — such as greasy foods causing acne (which has been proven to be a myth.)
-Though it does give you pause to wonder — why is it they always centre in on things we like?
+The killjoys may be right in telling us that we should avoid them, but why is it they always centre in on things we like?
 Why can’t they say, avoid eating plain, boiled turnip, and we might go, okay mate.
 Can do.

 Though now the situation has reversed, in that we have too much fat in our diets, we mustn’t go to the other extreme and try to live completely without it.

-In any event, if you’re going to treat yourself, this may be the day to do so.
-Have the side of French Fries instead of the earnest little salad.
+In any event, if you’re going to treat yourself, this may be the day to have the side of French fries instead of the earnest little salad.

 See also: Deep-Fat Fryer, Deep-Fried Foods, Deep-Fried Macaroni and Cheese, Deep-Fried Mars Bars, Deep-Fried Pickles, Deep-Fried Pizza, Deep-Fry, French Fried Shrimp Day, French Fries Day, Fried Chicken Day, Onion Ring Day, Nugget Day, Fast Food Day

 The first print media mention that CooksInfo is aware of for a Greasy Foods Day in October dates from 2005 in Nevada:

 “Oct.
 25 is National Greasy Foods Day.” — Wright, Johnathan L. Trivia / Oct.
 25 is National Greasy Foods Day.
 Reno, Nevada: Reno Gazette-Journal.
 Wednesday, 5 October 2005.
 Page 5G, col. 4.